asu-123/Memory-Game/README.md

 ## Code

-The Arduino code for the game is included in the `memory_game.ino` file.
+The Arduino code for the game is included in the `memory_game-code.ino` file.
 It handles the following:

 - Generating a random light sequence.
 - Detecting user button inputs.